knowbee/rwanda/CONTRIBUTING.md

 # Important

-- Please make sure that you run both tests before making a PR.
+- Please make sure that you run tests before making a PR.

 ## Contributor Code of Conduct